estherndichu/vpc_with_subnets_igw_and_autoscaling_group/README.md

 #### Step 4: Create Target Group, Security Group, Load Balancer and AutoScaling Group.
 * 1. Repeat Instructions 1 & 2 in Step 2 above.
 Choose targetGroup.yaml file.
 Under parameters choose your KeyPair, Enter the values for the subnets noted above then choose myVPC.
 * 2. Leave everything else as default and click Submit When the stack creation is complete, navigate to EC2 - instances.
 Wait for the message '2/2 checks passed' to display under Status Check.
 Select one of the instances and click on 'Public IPv4 address' on the Details Tab that appears at the bottom.
-Apache Homepage displays in a new tab.
+Apache TestPage displays in a new tab.